xh/hoist-react/README.md

 render function with the `hoistComponent` function.
 This will apply core Hoist support, including MobX observability, and support for Forwards refs, and will return the Component.

-Alternatively, Hoist continues to fully support ES6 class-based Components.
-These can be specified using the '@HoistComponent' decorator.
-This decorator will enable MobX reactivity and augment a Component with several useful convenience methods/getters such as `getDOMNode()` and `isDisplayed`.

 Note that many layout related HoistComponents provide "LayoutSupport".
 HoistComponents supporting this feature promote most flexbox layout properties (e.g. 'width', 'height', 'flex') to being first class props on the component itself.
 This allows many layout operations to be done in declarative